 Bogota has an ideal climate; average temperature is 19ºC (66 ºF).
 At night, temperature falls to 10ºC (50 ºF).
 If it weren’t for the occasional rain, it would be perfect!

 The city has more than 5,000 public parks, including the Simon Bolivar Park measuring 113 acres.

-Bogota is home to the world renowned Gold Museum.
-But that is just one of some 77 museums on offer, which regularly showcas international exhibits such as Goya, Andy Warhol, and the Xian Terracotta Warriors.
+Bogota is home to the world-renowned Gold Museum.
+But that is just one of some 77 museums on offer, which regularly showcase international exhibits such as Goya, Andy Warhol, and the Xian Terracotta Warriors.
 The city has 70 theaters and over 120 museums, galleries, unconventional spaces and art institutions; additionally, 80 libraries of the Network of Public Libraries.